How cold is TOO cold for your rabbit?

 - rabbits need a space that can provide proper ventilation and fresh air, even in bitterly cold temperatures

 Outdoor Building Housing: For rabbits that are housed outside, but in a fully enclosed building, such as a shed, barn, or other free-standing structure, there are many great options for housing rabbits year-round without having to bring them inside.
 A great option for rabbit owners with this type of setup is to use cages such as our Supreme Rabbit Cages made primarily with wire, and have plenty of ventilation.
 With a fully enclosed shelter, the elements of wind, rain, and other cold weather elements are not directly affecting the rabbits in their home, eliminating the need for additional structures built around cages.
 Outdoor buildings however, should be monitored closely if temperatures fall well below freezing, as frozen water bottles and crocks prevent rabbits from having a constant source of fresh water.
-It is recommended that if temperatures are causing waters to freeze, that crocks, such as our EZ crocks, are used, as they can be easily interchanged.
-If two or more crocks are available per rabbit cage, it is very simple to remove a frozen crock and replace it with one with warm water, which will take longer to freeze solid again.
+It is recommended that if temperatures are causing waters to freeze, that Heated water bottles, are used, as they can be easily plugged in and heated.

 In the wild, rabbits are natural burrowers, and they naturally create small spaces to shelter themselves from the weather and from predators.
 Rabbits living outdoors in cages will always appreciate some extra Timothy hay as bedding, to keep them off of the wire and give them a place to snuggle in from the cold.
 They will also graze on the hay, because they need to eat a little bit more in the cold to maintain their body temperature.
 If the rabbits are housed in an enclosed building, they likely will not require more than this to stay warm and dry.
 If an outbuilding is fully shielded from outside weather, it is likely that even below freezing temperatures outside will not cause waters to freeze and the temperature in the outbuilding will remain a comfortable temperature for the rabbits living there.